SUBARACHNOID HEMORRHAGE

 - to exclude possible myocardial ischemia

-- predictor for the occurrence of pulmonary and cardiac complications
+- predictor of pulmonary and cardiac complications

-- a baseline chest radiograph
+- a baseline chest X-ray

 - ECG + ECG monitoring, transthoracic echocardiogram

-- patients with SAH can have myocardial ischemia due to the increased level of circulating catecholamines or to autonomic stimulation from the brain
+- patients with SAH can have myocardial ischemia due to the increased level of circulating catecholamines or autonomic stimulation from the brain

 - nonspecific ST and T wave changes